CodingItWrong/codingitwrong.com/workshops/rnweb-berlin/exercise.md

 With our navigation working, it's time to make our app look awesome.
 There are a lot of different ways to style a React Native app.

 In this workshop we're going to use React Native Paper.
 I've found that it has great support for both mobile and web.
-Version 5 of Paper is currently in release candidate stage; we're going to go ahead and use it to make sure you're set for the future.
-It's nice and stable.

 Add the Paper dependency: